soliedra/SerialMoveServoToPosition/README.md

 The target position is received through the Serial Port

-It's important to understand that the Encoder library is based on interrupts and consumes alot od CPU time.
+It's important to understand that the Encoder library is based on interrupts and consumes a lot od CPU time.
+Don't add more code in the main loop, keep it as efficient and smooth running as possible, otherwise you'll genereate unestable behavior in the Servo  Motor.
+Anything that has to do with timing such as AD conversion and delays don't work well in this sketch and will interfere with it's main duty, that is driving the servo to the target position, nothing more, nothing less.
-Don't add more code to the main loop.
-If you need more logic in your project, use another Arduino to manage inputs, timings, user interface and just send the position where you want the servomotor to move through the serial port as a number to the Arduino that runs this sketch.
+If you need more logic in your project, use another Arduino board to manage inputs, timings, user interface and just send the position where you want the servomotor to move through the serial port as a number to the Arduino board that runs this sketch.

 ##Libraries used: